Obewyn/BE-u/README.md

 BE-u is an ios app that enables users to produce unedited short videos, which are immediately uploaded and shared with user's subscribers, without the ability to preview the video.
-Users respond to shared content by sending "reactions", photographs of themselves, back to the video uploader .
+Users respond to shared content by sending "reactions", photographs themselves, back to the video uploader .

 🎉 Welcome to the BE-u Application Project! 🚀